 Let us consider in particular the Minkowski limit, the one described by the classical Minkowski spacetime in current theories: there is a duality one-to-one relation between the classical Minkowski spacetime and the classical (Lie-) algebra of Poincar\'e symmetrie.
-Poincar\'e transformations are smooth arbitrary-magnitude classical transformations and it is rather obvious that they should be put under scrutiny~\footnote{Of course, a space with some elements of quantization/discreteness may have classical continuous symmetries, but only if things are arranged in an {\it ad hoc} manner~\cite{areanew}.
-Typically quantization/discretization of spacetime observables does lead to departures from classical spacetime symmetries~\cite{areanew}.
-So clearly spacetime-symmetry tests should be a core area of quantum-gravity phenomenology, but to be pursued with the awareness that spacetime quantization does not automatically affect spacetime symmetries (it typically does but not automatically).} if the classical Minkowski spacetime is replaced by a quantized/discretized version.
+Poincar\'e transformations are smooth arbitrary-magnitude classical transformations and it is therefore natural to subject them to scrutiny~\footnote{Of course, a space with some elements of quantization/discreteness may have classical continuous symmetries, but only if things are arranged in an \textit{ad hoc} manner.
+Typically quantization/discretization of spacetime observables does lead to departures from classical spacetime symmetries.
+So clearly spacetime-symmetry tests should be a core area of quantum-spacetime phenomenology, but to be pursued with the awareness that spacetime quantization does not automatically affect spacetime symmetries (it typically does but not automatically).} if the classical Minkowski spacetime is replaced by a quantized/discretized version.